Hamas in the First Intifada: Loss of direction of the Intifada and growing popularity

-December 1992 deportation of Hamas members
+December 1992 deportation and start of suicide bombings

 In December 1992, Hamas would abduct and murder Nissim Toledano, an Israeli police officer.
 Following the murder, the Israeli government carried out a mass deportation of four hundred suspected Hamas members across the Lebanese border.
 The deportation, intended to eliminate Hamas as a security threat, backfired, with Hamas's profile being significantly raised and with Hamas forging its first links with Hezbollah, who provided the group with training and equipment.